+- What did you notice? (e.g., physical sensations, including sounds, feelings, colours, textures and movement)

+- What was your direct experience?

-- What did you notice? (e.g. physical sensations, including sounds, feelings, colours, textures and movement) - How did it feel? - Where were these occurring specific location or through the whole body? - Did the sensations change or were they constant? - What were the emotions/feelings, and thoughts connected to them? - What thoughts arose about now, the past, the future? - When your mind wandered, where did it go?
+- How did it feel?

+Where were these occurring - specific location or through the whole body?

+- Did the sensations change or were they constant? - What were the emotions/feelings, and thoughts connected to them? - What thoughts arose about now, the past, the future? - When your mind wandered, where did it go?
-Examples of:

-- Thoughts....memories, worries, planning, time, food, etc? - Sensations....restlessness, pain, hot/cold, heavy/light, etc? - Emotions....sad, angry, fearful, happy, secure, loving, etc?
+Examples of: Thoughts - memories, worries, planning, time, food, etc?
+Sensations - restlessness, pain, hot/cold, heavy/light, etc?
+Emotions - sad, angry, fearful, happy, secure, loving, etc?

-2. Layer 2: dialoguing about immediate experience (i.e. placing the direct noticing in a personal context of understanding.
-Noticing patterns of reactivity to direct experience) e.g.:
+Layer 2: dialoguing about immediate experience (i.e., placing the direct noticing in a personal context of understanding.
+Noticing patterns of reactivity to direct experience) e.g.,:

-- How did you feel when your mind wandered/when you felt the tightness in your abdomen, etc? - What did you do when your mind wandered (let it wander, get involved in the thoughts, bring it back - with gentleness, firmness, guilt, annoyance, amusement, judgement, etc.)? - Explore the sensations of reactions/responses (e.g. what were the sensations of gentleness, guilt, pushing away, holding on, tuning out, opening to, etc?) - How did bringing awareness to this experience affect it? - Is this pattern of experience that you describe familiar, and if so, in what ways?
+- How did you feel when your mind wandered/when you felt the tightness in your abdomen, etc? - What did you do when your mind wandered (let it wander, get involved in the thoughts, bring it back - with gentleness, firmness, guilt, annoyance, amusement, judgement, etc.)? - Explore the sensations of reactions/responses (e.g., what were the sensations of gentleness, guilt, pushing away, holding on, tuning out, opening to, etc?) - How did bringing awareness to this experience affect it?
+What's here now?
+There is a strong possibility the inquiry will be available as a moment-by-moment experience right here, while dialoguing. - Is this pattern of experience that you describe familiar, and if so, in what ways?

-3. Layer 3: linking them to the aims of the programme (placing the learning in layers 1 and 2 in a wider context of understanding)
+Layer 3: linking them to the aims of the programme (placing the learning in layers 1 and 2 in a wider context of understanding)

 How this happens will depend on the key aims for the MBI.
-Within MBSR, this linkage process is in relation to the broad application of mindfulness skills to the areas of living life, managing stress, communicating, making choices about self-care, and so on.
+Within MBSR, this linkage process is in relation to the broad application of mindfulness skills to the areas of living life, managing stress, recognizing the common and shared experiences of being human, communicating, making choices about self-care, and so on.

 The encouragement is for participants themselves to begin naturally to make the links by applying the learning from the programme to their lives.
 This is done through integrating the mindfulness-based learning material offered in the programme into their daily lives.

-This is true also in MBCT, but there is a greater emphasis within the linkage process on connecting direct experience and learning with an understanding of the particular vulnerability that the programme is adapted for (e.g. relapse prevention in depression, chronic fatigue, etc.).
+This is true also in MBCT, but there is a greater emphasis within the linkage process on connecting direct experience and learning with an understanding of the particular vulnerability that the programme is adapted for (e.g., relapse prevention in depression, chronic fatigue, etc.).
 This process is held mainly by the teacher who supports participants to integrate their direct experience with contextual understanding about the particular challenge they are working with.